notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 ## Create an OCI-compatible registry

 **WARNING:** The following example creates a registry with [oras-project/registry](https://github.com/oras-project/distribution/pkgs/container/registry).
 This registry should only be used for development purposes.
 When using other registries, ensure the registry is compatible with OCI Image specification v1.1.0.
-Starting with `v1.0.0-rc.1` of `notation`, by default, signatures are stored using [OCI Artifact Manifest](https://github.com/opencontainers/image-spec/blob/v1.1.0-rc2/artifact.md), which is defined in [OCI Image spec v1.1.0](https://github.com/opencontainers/image-spec/tree/v1.1.0-rc2)).
+Starting with `v1.0.0-rc.1` of `notation`, by default, signatures are stored using [OCI Image Manifest](https://github.com/opencontainers/image-spec/blob/v1.1.0-rc2/manifest.md).

+> Note: If you want to use another OCI registry, make sure you have configured [Docker Credential Store](https://docs.docker.com/engine/reference/commandline/login/#credentials-store) before authenticate with the registry.
+See [Notation Credential Store](https://github.com/notaryproject/notation/blob/main/specs/registry-auth.md#credential-store) for details.

 Create and run an OCI-compatible registry on your development computer using Docker and the [oras-project/registry](https://github.com/oras-project/distribution/pkgs/container/registry) container image.
 The following command creates a registry that is accessible at `localhost:5000`.